Skip to Main Content

 Reporting Fraud, Waste and Abuse

-• Using someone else’s ID card
+• Using someone else’s ID card to receive services.

 There are many ways to report fraud and abuse: